dotnet/efcore/src/EFCore/README.md

 ## Usage

-To use Microsoft.EntityFrameworkCore in your application, you will typically need to create a class that inherits from DbContext, which represents your database context.
+To use Microsoft.EntityFrameworkCore in your application, you will typically need to create a class that inherits from [DbContext](https://learn.microsoft.com/dotnet/api/microsoft.entityframeworkcore.dbcontext), which represents your database session.
 You can then define classes that represent your database entities, and use LINQ queries to interact with the database.

 Here's an example of how you might define a database context and an entity: